saliWd/distance/ProjectNotes.md

 Github project distance.
 This file contains some general documentation about the different parts of this project:
 1. bluetooth transmitter: HolyIOT (beacon)
-1. bluetooth receiver: PicoW with micropython
+1. bluetooth receiver: Pico2W with micropython
 1. display: standard LCD display from waveshare
 1. casing: wooden block
 1. website